-QuickBooks provides several different methods of sharing data with your accountant.
-See the previous Table 16.1 for details on the QuickBooks file types the business owner can choose.
+QuickBooks provides several methods of sharing data with your accountant.
+Refer to Table 16.1 for details on the QuickBooks file types the business owner can choose.

-When Your Accountant Is Using QuickBooks Accountant 2012
+When Your Accountant Is Using QuickBooks Accountant 2013

-If you are using a version of QuickBooks 2011 or newer or Enterprise Solutions version 11.0 or newer and you choose to share your data using the Accountant's Copy feature, your accountant can use the QuickBooks 2012 Accountant or Enterprise Solutions Accountant 12.0 version to open your 2011 or 2012 company file and make changes.
+If you are using a version of QuickBooks 2012 or 2013 or Enterprise Solutions version 12.0 or 13.0, and you choose to share your data using the Accountant's Copy feature, your accountant can use the QuickBooks 2013 Accountant or Enterprise Solutions Accountant 13.0 version to open your 2012 or 2013 company file and make changes.
+Enterprise Solutions Accountant 13.0 can open a Pro or Premier Accountant's Copy (2012 or 2013) and can return the file to clients to open in their Pro or Premier software.

 When the file is returned with the accountant's changes, you will be able to import the changes back into your QuickBooks file, even though the accountant used a newer version of QuickBooks.
-The QuickBooks Accountant 2012 and Enterprise Solutions Accountant 12.0 offer a degree of backward compatibility.
+The QuickBooks Accountant 2013 and Enterprise Solutions Accountant 13.0 offer a degree of backward compatibility.

 If you are sharing any other file type (other than the Accountant's Copy) with your accountant, there is no backward compatibility.
-When your accountant restores a .QBB (backup) or .QBM (portable) company file in her 2012 version, the file will be updated to 2012; if the file is returned to you, you need to update your QuickBooks version to the same release year as your accountant.
+When your accountant restores a .QBB (backup) or .QBM (portable) company file in a 2013 version, the file will be updated to 2013; if the file is returned to you, you need to update your QuickBooks version to the same release year as your accountant.

-For example, suppose you are currently using a QuickBooks 2011 version.
-Your accountant is using QuickBooks 2012 Accountant.
-When your accountant restores your QuickBooks file backup, she will have to update the file to the QuickBooks 2012 release.
-If your accountant returns the data to you, you will not be able to open it with your QuickBooks 2011 software.
+For example, suppose you are currently using a QuickBooks 2012 version.
+Your accountant is using QuickBooks 2013 Accountant.
+When your accountant restores a QuickBooks file backup, she will have to update the file to the QuickBooks 2013 release.
+If your accountant returns the data to you, you will not be able to open it with your QuickBooks 2012 software.